jinsenglin/k8s/c7.4-kubeadm-calico-1-node-v1.10+/CD-userX-namespace/with-keystone/README.md

 When using dims/k8s-keystone-auth, there are two ways to configure permissions

-1 with webhook authz: k8s-keystone-auth checks SubjectAccessReview against a policy.json, like [this](https://github.com/kubernetes/cloud-provider-openstack/blob/master/examples/webhook/policy.json).
+1. with webhook authz: k8s-keystone-auth checks SubjectAccessReview against a policy.json, like [this](https://github.com/kubernetes/cloud-provider-openstack/blob/master/examples/webhook/policy.json).
-2 without webhook authz: k8s rbac like [this](http://superuser.openstack.org/articles/keystone-authentication-kubernetes-cluster/)
+2. without webhook authz: uses k8s rbac like [this](http://superuser.openstack.org/articles/keystone-authentication-kubernetes-cluster/)

 # USAGE